 However, as time goes on, it becomes harder and harder to adhere to that theory of the variance.
 I'm afraid almost everyone who asks for one will get it in some towns.

 Variance applications typically are heard by a separate body from the one that typically deals with the land use zoning ordinance.

 This board is variously called the board of zoning adjustment,

 zoning board of appeals, or some similar combination of words.

 Another approach emerging in the last 20 years is form-based code, which is more closely related to urban design principles.
 A sometimes related concept is the practice of dividing a town or metro region into cross-sections, each of which is known as a transect, which then are regulated through design guidelines.

-In a transect approach, then, building shapes appropriate at the core of the city wouldn't be encouraged at the outside edge, and vice versa.
+In a transect approach, then, tall and massive building shapes appropriate at the core of the city wouldn't be encouraged at the outside edge, and vice versa.

 A local law that often gets confused with zoning is the subdivision regulation.
 When you have a chunk of land and you want to make it into two or more parcels of land so you can sell some of it, that is called subdividing.
 You might be dividing your 400 acre farm into four 100-acre farms, and if your county had a subdivision regulation, you might have to apply to sell those newly created land parcels legally .
 So don't let the common meaning of subdivision make you think that subdivision regulations only pertain when you want to build tract houses.